shivasiddharth/GassistPi/README.md

 | **autoplay** and **stream** bebe rexha **channel** | Find the **channel** and fetch up to 10 songs from it's **uploaded** playlist|

-**Due to the Pi Zero's limitations, users are advised to not use the Music streaming feature.
-Music streaming will send the CPU usage of Pi Zero into the orbit.**

 ************************************************
 ### **MUSIC STREAMING FROM Google Music**
 ************************************************